Country Profiles

 Internationally vocal

 Norway remains vocal in global negotiations on the advancement of SRH/FP such as the UN Commission on Population and Development (CPD) and the UN Commission on the Status of Women (CSW).
 In 2024, Norway hosted the 8th International Parliamentarians’ Conference on the Implementation of the ICPD Action Programme.
 172 parliamentarians from 112 countries issued a forward-looking inclusive declaration confirming their commitment to upholding universal sexual and reproductive health and rights.
 In the Oslo Declaration, the parliamentarians recognized the ICPD Programme of Action as “a beacon of hope,” and celebrated the progress that has been made for women and girls in the three decades since it was adopted.
 But they also pointed out that crises and polarization are shaking the world, and require them to set out an ambitious vision for the future they want to help create in their legislatures.
+In 2025, Minister of International Development, Åsmund Aukrust, was part of the Norwegian delegation to CPD in New York, and was very vocal about SRHR.

 Key documents